 Shrimp is ultimate for deliciously healthy recipes!
 Here are a few more shrimp recipes to cook up this tasty shellfish:

-- Go for fast dinners, a Shrimp Stir Fry or Classic Shrimp Fajitas
+- Go for fast dinners, a Shrimp Stir Fry, BBQ Shrimp or Classic Shrimp Fajitas

 - Boil it up in a festive style with Classic Shrimp Boil (or Sheet Pan Shrimp Boil)

 - Make a version of tuna salad with Classic Shrimp Salad

 - Whip up quick and amazing Perfect Sauteed Shrimp or Honey Garlic Shrimp

 - Eat it with noodles in Creamy Shrimp Pasta or Shrimp Pesto Pasta